AdobeDocs/alloy-docs/fundamentals/logging.md

 });
 ```

+{% hint style="info" %}
-Note that this will enable logging for all users of the webpage rather than just your browser.
+This will enable logging for all users of the webpage rather than just your personal browser.
+{% endhint %}

 ## Toggling Logging Through the Log Command